sailfish-team/sailfish/doc/simulations.rst

 Mapping physical quantities to simulation parameters
 ----------------------------------------------------

-Having a good grasp of how choosing LBM parameters such as grid size, numerical viscosity and maximum velocity affects the results is essential for running simulations efficiently and for interpreting their results.
+Having a good grasp of how choosing lattice-Boltzmann parameters such as grid size, numerical viscosity and maximum velocity affects the results is essential for running simulations efficiently and for interpreting their results.
 The mapping between physical quantities describing a system and their corresponding counterparts in the simulation is often